sematic-ai/sematic/sematic/examples/README.md

 $ sematic run examples/add
 ```

-Examples are shorthand simple pipelines declared using the `sematic_pipeline`
+Examples are shorthand simple pipelines
-Bazel rule, which expects a `__main__.py` file as the execution entry point.
+which expect a `__main__.py` file as the execution entry point.
 They can only be executed locally.
 For cloud execution, you will need to
 declare your own entry points which invoke execution using `CloudRunner`.